renamos/quotable-db/README.md

 - Totally enhance the UX: There's a lot that can be done to improve the UX - allow users to save quotes, organize by customizable category, allow users to create quote collections to share...the list goes on.

 - Social media: Connect with Facebook and Twitter share quote as status or tweet.

-- Allow users to update product status: Another really useful feature that would allow for a better user experience.